nishmacodes/BillingSoftware/README.md

 ---

-🗃 Database Setup
+ ## 🗃 Database Setup

-- Run the BillingDB.sql file in SQL Server Management Studio
+- Run the BillingSystem_Database.sql file in SQL Server Management Studio
 - This will create all required tables with sample data

 ---